The best time to visit Portugal for surfing, weather, deals, and events

 Summer in Europe is synonymous with parties, fairs, and festivals because it is also the time of the longest school holiday of the year.
 In Portugal, it is no different.

-In June, July, and August there is a wide variety of events happening all over the country.
+In June, July, and August, a diverse range of events occurs throughout the country.

-I would first like to highlight the popular saints’ festivals, which take place all over the country during June (from late spring to early summer), such as Santo António, in Lisbon, on June 13, and São João, in Porto, on June 24th.
+I would first like to highlight the popular saints’ festivals, which take place all over the country during June (from late spring to early summer), such as Santo António in Lisbon on June 13 and São João in Porto on June 24.

 São João is compared to New Year’s Eve for the Portuguese.
 More than 200,000 people take over the streets of Porto to celebrate with typical music and roasting sardines on the sidewalk.